-We assess the performance of TNTRules in a practical deep learning context involving HPO tasks for both classification and regression problems.
-We utilized MNIST~\cite{deng2012mnist}, CIFAR-10~\cite{krizhevsky2009learning} and California Housing~\cite{wu2020prediction} dataset for the study.
-In these tasks, the number of minima is unknown from before; thus, selecting a threshold is difficult.
-We create the explanation dataset for TNTRules and use it as input for all methods.
-Fidelity of the methods is determined on GP samples, because groundtruth samples are too costly to obtain.
+We evaluate the performance of TNTRules in a practical deep-learning context involving HPO tasks for both classification and regression problems.
+We use the MNIST~\cite{deng2012mnist}, CIFAR-10~\cite{krizhevsky2009learning}, and California Housing~\cite{wu2020prediction} datasets for the study.
+All datasets were randomly divided into 80-10-10 training, testing, and validation sets.
+We used Tensorflow and Keras for the experiments.
+We normalize the data as a pre-processing step for MNIST and CIFAR-10.
+For California Housing, we one-hot encode the categorical features as a preprocessing step.
+We also use the standard Keras tuner to optimize the model parameters using BO\footnote{\url{https://www.tensorflow.org/tutorials/keras/keras_tuner}}.
+We set validation accuracy as the objective for the optimization problem in the Keras tuner.
+The BO algorithm behind the Keras tuner framework also samples the hyperparameters from a defined search space.
+For the declarative set in TNTRules, we use the same search space definition as the Keras tuner to perform the sampling.
+In these tasks, the number of minima is unknown beforehand; thus, selecting a threshold is difficult.
+We create the training data set for TNTRules and use it as input for all methods.
+The fidelity of the methods is determined by using GP samples since ground truth samples are too expensive to obtain.

-For TNTRules, we focus on rules with an Interestingness $\alpha > 0.7$, which are rules that have a greater chance of being an alternative solution.
-The parameter settings for TNTRules are given in Appendix~\ref{appendix} Table~\ref{tab:funcparam}.
+For TNTRules, we focus on rules with interestingness $\alpha > 0.7$, i.e. rules that have a higher chance of being an alternative solution.